Seeed-Studio/xiao-esphome-projects/README.md

 5. Create a new Pull Request

 ## License
-This repository is licensed under the MIT License.
+Because [esphome](https://github.com/esphome/esphome) is licensed under the GPLv3 license, this project follows open source regulations and maintains the GPLv3 license.
 See the [LICENSE](LICENSE) file for more information.

 ---